pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

 Add two lines of code to this script.
-The first line should make a clone of the Alien.
-The second line should move the original Alien to the place on the stage with *x*-position `-90` and *y*-position `180`.
+The first line should make a clone of the alien.
+The second line should move the original alien to the place on the stage with *x*-position `-90` and *y*-position `180`.

 {{< learner-task-help >}}